MicrosoftDocs/Viva/Viva/glint/setup/360-manage-subjects.md

 ms.date: 8/19/2024
 ---

-# Manage subjects, feedback providers, and coaches in a Viva Glint 360 feedback program (preview)
+# Manage subjects, feedback providers, and coaches in a Viva Glint 360 feedback program

 > [!NOTE]
 > This feature is available beginning on 8/24/2024.